animaldna/catalog-api/README.md

 The API itself was actually a secondary focus; my main goals were to:
 1. Get hands-on experience with DynamoDB, specifically optimized table design
 2. Have a "real world" project I could use to work with CircleCI, Terraform, and ECS.
+[The Terraform project can be found here.]()

 There's a very limited set of data.
 Data was generated with ______.